23raven/Unity_Solar-System/README.md

 # Unity Solar System

-A Unity 3D project featuring an interactive Solar System with a simple orbit mini game and visual progression.
+A Unity 3D project featuring an interactive Solar System with a simple orbit mini game and visual progression

 ## Features